What is a Business Case?

 Outlining Your Business Case

 Your business case has many components.
 Here is an outline of the main headings.
-Any business case template should include most of these items without diving into the weeds on product details.
+Any business case gantt chart calendar template should include most of these items without diving into the weeds on product details.

 Document Section – Description: